Definition

 • A message, which is an information unit that the system sends back to the user or system operator with information about the status of an operation, an error, failure or other condition.

-Reactive programming and the reactive systems it deals with consist of a combination of "observer" and "handler" functions.
-The former recognizes important conditions or changes and generates messages to signal they've happened, and the latter deals with those messages appropriately.
-The presumption in reactive programming is that there's no control over the number or timing of the events, so the software must be resilient and highly scalable to manage variable loads.
+Reactive programming and the reactive systems it deals with also consist of a combination of observer and handler functions.
+The observer function recognizes important conditions or changes, and then generates messages to signal they've happened.
+The event handler is what deals with those messages appropriately.

-Reactive programming is all about streams, which are time-ordered sequences of related event messages.
-A given stream will generally start with an observer, which can be either a segment of code inside an application that watches for some condition related to the application, or a device like an IoT sensor that generates an event.
-A stream is sometimes diagrammed as an arrow -- left to right -- that starts with the observer process and flows through one or more handlers until it's completely processed, terminates in an error status, or forks into derivative streams.
-Reactive programming is about building those observers and handlers and threading the stream as required.
+A given stream will generally start with an observer.
+This can be either a segment of code in an application that watches for a condition related to the application or a device such as an IoT sensor that generates an event.
+A stream is sometimes diagrammed as an arrow -- left to right -- that starts with the observer process and flows through one or more handlers until it's completely processed, terminates in an error status or forks into derivative streams.
+Reactive programming is about building those observers and handlers as well as threading the stream as required.

 Device-generated streams are easily understood.
 But streams generated by software-inserted observers are a bit more complicated.
 Normally, these elements work either in cooperation with the processing work done by an application or they run periodically to monitor a database element.
 When this software element recognizes a condition, it generates an event in the stream.

 An event stream is steered either by the handlers themselves where work is dispatched to a specific next process, or by a message bus such as an enterprise service bus or message queue that carries the message to designated bus listeners.
-The message handling process determines whether a message is broadcast to multiple handlers or to a single handler, and it would also normally be responsible for load-balancing among multiple parallel handlers or providing spare handlers in the case of a failure.
+The message handling process determines whether a message is broadcast to multiple handlers or to a single handler.
+It is also normally responsible for load-balancing among multiple parallel handlers or providing spare handlers in the case of a failure.

 Each handler must either pass the message along, determine that the stream process has ended and "eat" the message, or generate an error.
-The handler may decide whether to "fork" a message to multiple streams or to generate a new stream or streams.
-These fork conditions are often used to separate tasks in message handling; a message might generate a local response to open a gate as well as a message to a transaction processing system.
+The handler may decide whether to fork a message to multiple streams or to generate a new stream.
+These fork conditions are often used to separate tasks in message handling; for example, a message might generate a local response to open a gate as well as a message to a transaction processing system.

-In "The Reactive Principle," the follow-up to "The Reactive Manifesto," Jonas Bonér et al. define the eight principles an application must embody to be considered reactive:
+In "The Reactive Principle," the follow-up to "The Reactive Manifesto," Jonas Bonér et al. defines the eight principles an application must embody to be considered reactive:

-8. Handle dynamics.
-Continuously adapt to varying demand and resources.
+• Handle dynamics.
+Continuously adapt to varying demands and resources.

 Benefits and challenges of reactive programming

-The primary benefits of reactive programming techniques are their ability to:
+The primary benefits of reactive programming techniques are their ability to do the following:

-• enable consistency in software design for real-time systems, to reduce development and maintenance costs and effort;
+• Enable consistency in software design for real-time systems to reduce development, maintenance costs, and effort.

-• support load balancing and resiliency to improve quality of experience; and
+• Support load balancing and resiliency to improve the quality of experience.

-• Adding observer processes to current software may be difficult or impossible, depending on source code availability and staff programming skills.
+• Adding observer processes to current software might be difficult or impossible depending on source code availability and staff programming skills.

-• Reactive design is a major mindset shift for developers, and efforts will present a learning curve during which more validation and supervision of design and coding may be required.
+• Reactive design is a major mindset shift for developers, and efforts will present a learning curve during which more validation and supervision of design and coding might be required.

 • Reactive systems can easily accumulate delay through an excessive number of processes linked to the stream.